samadarsini/Verilog_Coder-Verilog-Code-Generation-using-LLM-and-Evaluation-using-DC-and-ICC2-tools/README.md

 ## 1. Overview
 This project implements Verilog_Coder, a Large Language Model (LLM) designed to generate Verilog code from natural language descriptions.
 In addition to Verilog_Coder, we utilized GPT-3.5 and GPT-4 to generate alternative code versions for the same instructions.
 These codes were evaluated based on area and power metrics using Synopsys Design Compiler (DC) and IC Compiler II (ICC2) tools.
 Verilog_Coder was benchmarked against the Verilog_eval machine part and RTLLM V1.1.
 We also selected certain generated codes from RTLLM V1.1, developed corresponding testbenches, simulated them, and observed their functionality.

 Note: This project was inspired by and utilizes the RTL-Coder model, an open-source LLM solution for RTL code generation.
 More details can be found in the RTL-Coder GitHub repository.
+[Link Text](https://github.com/hkust-zhiyao/RTL-Coder)

 ## 2. Workflow Overview
 The project was conducted on the Google Colab Pro platform with GPU support, as running it on local systems with only a CPU is impractical.
 A system with a compatible graphics card and the latest version of CUDA installed is required.